 CBT combines effective talk therapy with behavior therapy.
 Clients learn how to reframe negative thoughts into positive ones.
 Changing your thought patterns leads to behaving in more positive ways.
 Clients gain the skills to cope with life in a more positive manner.

 Learning mindfulness skills helps you be in the present rather than dwelling on the past or worrying about the future.
 Your therapist will work with you to focus and relax so that you are able to look ahead and accomplish the tasks at hand.
 Mindfulness techniques like grounding and breathing exercises help you process difficult emotions in a healthier way.

 ACT is a talk therapy that teaches people proven skills for accepting and not being controlled by their negative thoughts and feelings that lead to depression.
 By freeing oneself from the weight of their thoughts and feelings, ACT allows people with depression to take control over their lives.
 ACT helps people move forward and live more fulfilling lives.

 Questions and Concerns about depression therapy.

-I want depression therapy, but I do not know if I have the time.
+I want depression therapy, but I don’t know if I have the time.

 Seasons Psychotherapy strives to make counseling convenient and easy for you.
 We offer flexible hours either in person or via telehealth where you are in the comfort of your own home.
-We will work with you to find a time that works.
+We’ll try tol work with you to find a time that works.